-The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2028 or on any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+The Authority reserves the right, at its option, to redeem Bonds having stated maturities on or after February 1, 2031, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2030 or on any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+If less than all of the Bonds are to be redeemed, the Authority may select the maturities of the Bonds to be redeemed.
+If less than all of the Bonds of any maturity are to be redeemed, the Paying Agent/Registrar (or DTC while the Bonds are in Book-Entry-Only form) shall determine by lot the Bonds, or portions thereof, within such maturity to be redeemed.